Ahmad-Sawan/Ahmad-Sawan.github.io/README.md

 # Ahmad Sawan

 Hello and welcome!
-My name is **Ahmad Sawan**, and I am entering my fourth year of studies in Computer Science.
+My name is **Ahmad Sawan**, and I am entering my final year of studies in Computer Science.

 Here, you'll find a collection of reflections and insights gathered throughout my professional co-op journey.
 As I complete each work term, I take the opportunity to delve into my experiences, challenges, and growth, offering a glimpse into my journy of work.